-Many agencies and organizations now require screening for suicide risk.
+Many agencies and organisations now require screening for suicide risk.
 Learn how to use an evidence-based, registered best practice screening tool designed and adapted for both youth and adults.
-This screening protocol can be used in any setting, including schools, dental, medical clinics, hospitals, mental health centers, correctional facilities, or others.
+This screening protocol can be used in any setting, including schools, dental, medical clinics, hospitals, mental health centres, correctional facilities, or others.

-The course includes Level I QPR Gatekeeper Training for Suicide Prevention and an approved, brief edition of the Counseling on Access to Lethal Means (CALM) best practice registered training program.
+The course includes Level I QPR Gatekeeper Training for Suicide Prevention and an approved, brief edition of the Counselling on Access to Lethal Means (CALM) best practice registered training program.

 This 2-hour training program addresses suicide screening of adults and children in all mental health, educational, correctional, oral health, and medical settings.
 The learner may skip irrelevant modules.
 As an approved adaptation of the NREPP-listed QPR Gatekeeper Training for Suicide Prevention training program, this course does not address suicide risk assessment, risk formulation, or clinical decision making based upon a risk stratification determination.

 This course teaches how to identify patients at risk and how to conduct an evidence-based screening interview, as well has how to reduce risk, make a referral and enhance patient safety.

 The program also includes additional content covering the following:

 - Prevalence of suicide, risk and protective factors.